Former Enemies Serve the City of the Lord

 Judgment gives way to merciful exaltation.

-12 For that nation and kingdom that will not serve you shall perish; yes, those nations shall be utterly wasted.
+12 For the nation or kingdom that will not serve you will perish; it will be utterly destroyed.

 Judgment gives way to merciful exaltation.